Quantum Key Distribution

 - Losses in the transmission channel (e.g. an optical fiber) reduce the degree of the required quantum correlations and also create chances for an eavesdropper.
 However, there are also refinements of the technique (quantum error correction) to deal with this issue, provided that the losses are low enough (at most a few percent of the photons).

 - The bit rate with which a key is generated is normally fairly low, particularly for large transmission distances.
-This accordingly limits the bit rate of secure communications.
+This accordingly limits the bit rate of secure communications, or enforces the multiple use of a key, which again reduces security.

 A modified cryptography scheme was suggested in 1991 by Ekert .
 Here, entangled states are used instead of the randomly chosen measurement basis.
 In many respects, this protocol is similar to the BB84 protocol.